marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 I attended Universitat de Girona where I earned my BSc in Biotechnology.
 During school, I ended up working as the program director and hiring managet at a summer camp in the picturesque area of Algonquin Park, in Ontario, Canada.

-The COVID-19 pandemic, turned my plans upside down and gave me the time to change my focus and break into a new and exciting career path, bioinformatics.
+The COVID-19 pandemic turned my plans upside down, and gave me the time to change my focus and break into a new and exciting career path, bioinformatics.
 I started grad school at the National School of Health, ISCIII and graduated with a Master's of Bioinformatics Applied to Precision Medicine and Health.

 This website is meant to be a portfolio of my side projects and some of my school projects, including notes and resources curated during this learning path.